 Plus, with stunning seaside hotels nearby, you needn't even worry about having to travel too far away for the parties!
 We made sure to book ours almost a year in advance though (yep, that's how quick the best rooms get snapped up), but it meant we got to dance into the small hours of the morning, and not worry about getting back to our warm beds.

 Sitges Pride takes place every year in mid-June.
+For more, check out our detailed gay guide to Sitges.

 4. Maspalomas Pride